The Return of the Manhattan vs. Brooklyn Rivalry: A 2026 Shift

 The primary driver of the "Brooklyn Exodus" was value.
 However, the price gap between a luxury condo in Downtown Brooklyn or Williamsburg and a similar unit in Chelsea or Gramercy has narrowed significantly.

-Metric Prime Brooklyn (Park Slope/Slope) Prime Manhattan (UES/UWS) Gap Status
+Metric Prime Brooklyn (Park Slope) Prime Manhattan (UES/UWS) Gap Status

 Avg Price Per SF $1,650 $1,875 Narrowing (12%)